List of creepypastas: Penpal

 Penpal is a six-part creepypasta novel by Dathan Auerbach.
-The original stories were published on Reddit, and were collected as a self-published paperback in 2012.
+The original stories were published on Reddit and were collected as a self-published paperback in 2012.

 The Rake

-The Rake is a strange humanoid creature described as resembling either a naked man or a large hairless dog whose sightings have been reported on four different continents, occasionally being referred to as a "Skin-Walker", with the earliest known account being a mariner's log in 1691.
-Named for its massive, incredibly sharp claws, the Rake lacerates its victims in their sleep and in some cases, whispers to them in a frightening voice.
+The Rake is a strange humanoid creature described as resembling either a naked man or a large hairless dog whose sightings have been reported on four different continents, occasionally being referred to as a "skin-walker", with the earliest known account being a mariner's log in 1691.
+Named for its massive, incredibly sharp claws, the Rake lacerates its victims in their sleep and in some cases, speaks to them in a shrill voice.
 Those fortunate enough to survive an encounter with the Rake usually end up traumatized by its appearance and behavior.

-The Rake is often listed as one of the most famous Creepypasta monsters.
-In 2018, a film based on the Rake was released on TubiTV and Amazon Prime.
+In 2018, a film based on the Rake was released on Tubi and Amazon Prime.
 The film was poorly received by critics.

 The Russian Sleep Experiment

 The Russian Sleep Experiment tells of Soviet agents and scientists experimenting on both political prisoners and prisoners of war during World War II, in which the prisoners are kept in a sealed-off room which was filled with an experimental gas to prevent sleep.
 This mysterious gas turns the prisoners into violent zombie-like monsters.
 In the end, the commander demands a researcher to enter the room and start killing the prisoners, with one of them uttering "So nearly free" or "Finally put to rest" before they die.